qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Both in absolute or relative reference digitizing, angle, distance, X, Y, Z and M constraints can be locked continuously by clicking the |lockRepeating|
 :guilabel:`Continuous lock` buttons.
-Using continuous lock allows you to digitize several points or vertexes using the same constraints.
+Using continuous lock allows you to digitize several points or vertices using the same constraints.

 .. _construction_mode: